Yanze/Stretchy-header/README.md

 # Stretchy-header

-This is a template to showcase a stretchy header
+This is a template to showcase a stretching header

 Coded in Swift